linux-chenxing/linux-chenxing.org/index.md

 - [SSC325DE](infinity6#ssc325de) - Cortex A7 + 128MB DDR3 in a QFN88
 - [SSC326D](infinity6#ssc326d) - Cortex A7 + 128MB DDR3 + NPU
 - [SSC327DE](infinity6#ssc327de) - Cortex A7 + 128MB DDR3

+- Infinity 6e seems to be a dual core variation in this family

 ### Mercury family